heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-1.md

 3. **Tape and reinforce** key joints and walls as shown.
 4. **Assemble the chute and basket**, ensuring correct orientation (see video).
 5. **Attach the servo motor** in the pre-scored bracket (matches the provided servo shape).

+{:.highlight}
-> **Tip:**
+**Tip:**
-> Take your time on the cutting and folding steps.
+Take your time on the cutting and folding steps.
 Accurate and clean work makes a big difference for a smooth-running Tiny Sorter!